 Healthy.
 Natural.
 Affordable.

-All young children in Colorado to have daily access to quality outdoor learning environments where play and learning support cognitive, physical, social, and emotional development.
+All young children in Colorado have daily access to quality outdoor learning environments where play and learning support development across all domains— cognitive, physical, social, and emotional.

 Preference is given to programs that serve vulnerable families and children, which can be demonstrated by meeting any of the following criteria:

 In an effort to ensure ECHO reaches all young children in Colorado, we encourage community sites such as community centers, nature centers, publicly accessible parks, libraries, or community playgrounds to apply to be either a demonstration site or seed site.
 Programs and locations that provide outdoor space that is regularly used by zero-to five-year-old children cared for by Family, Friend, and Neighbor caregivers are welcome to apply.

 When applications are available, publicly accessible sites that serve or attract families with young children are eligible to apply to become an ECHO site if they meet the following minimum criteria: